syncfusion-content/maui-docs/MAUI/PDF-Viewer/Page-Navigation.md

 ### Singe page layout mode

 In single page layout mode, the [SfPdfViewer](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.PdfViewer.SfPdfViewer.html) shows one page at a time and allows users to swipe or scroll horizontally through the document.
 It provides a focused view, allowing readers to concentrate on a single page at a time without being distracted.
-To enable the single page layout mode, use the following code sample.
+To enable the single page layout mode, you can call the following code in a button click.

 {% tabs %}
 {% highlight c# %}